Sweden Admits Virus Response Could Have Been Better - UrduPoint

 Sweden Admits Virus Response Could Have Been Better

-Sweden's top epidemiologist said on Wednesday there was room for improvement in the country's controversial softer approach to curbing the spread of the novel coronavirus
+Sweden's top epidemiologist said Wednesday there was room for improvement in the country's controversial softer approach to curbing the spread of COVID-19, but maintained he still had faith in the strategy

-Stockholm, (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2020 ) :Sweden's top epidemiologist said on Wednesday there was room for improvement in the country's controversial softer approach to curbing the spread of the novel coronavirus.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2020 ) :Sweden's top epidemiologist said Wednesday there was room for improvement in the country's controversial softer approach to curbing the spread of COVID-19, but maintained he still had faith in the strategy.

-But Anders Tegnell, the public face of Sweden's virus response, defended the decision not to impose the strict lockdowns seen in other countries.
+Anders Tegnell, the public face of Sweden's virus response, defended the decision not to impose the strict lockdowns seen in other countries.
+But as more information had become available, adjustments to the strategy could have been made, he added.

 "If we were to encounter the same disease with everything we know about it today, I think we would end up doing something in between what Sweden and the rest of the world has done," Tegnell told Swedish Radio.